ionutboangiu/docs/docs/installation.rst

 Database Setup
 ^^^^^^^^^^^^^^

-CGRateS uses one or more database types for operation, depending on its nature, install, and configuration.
+CGRateS supports multiple database types for various operations, based on your installation and configuration.

 Currently, we support the following databases:

 `Redis`_
-  Can be used as :ref:`DataDB`.
-  Optimized for real-time information access.
-  Once installed, no special requirements for setup are necessary since no schema is necessary.
+  This can be used as :ref:`DataDB`.
+It is optimized for real-time information access.
+Post-installation, no additional setup is required as Redis doesn't require a specific schema.

 `MySQL`_
-  Can be used as :ref:`StorDB`.
-  Optimized for CDR archiving and offline Tariff Plan versioning.
-  After MySQL is installed, you need to set up the CGRateS database using the provided scripts.
+  This can be used as :ref:`StorDB` and is optimized for CDR archiving and offline Tariff Plan versioning.
+Post-installation, you need to set up the CGRateS database using the provided scripts:

 .. code-block:: bash